-A good PTE Study plan can help you score in the PTE Exam on the very first attempt whereas a bad PTE Study plan can do just the opposite.
+A good PTE Study plan can help you score in the PTE Academic on the very first attempt whereas a bad PTE Study plan can do just the opposite.
 As test takers, we often undermine the importance of a good study plan and how important it is to decide our target score and then go for it.
 Now it is true, that we should always aim for the best scores possible, but there is nothing wrong with trying to set a target.

 - In PTE Preparation time: You have 12 days to prepare for the exam.
 We are considering that you have 2 hrs on a daily basis for preparation.

 - Mock Tests & Practice Tests: You have access to at least 5 PTE Scored Mock Tests, 2 Full Length PTE Practice Tests, 12- 20 Section wise tests, 40+ Task types tests ( 2 tests for each task type)

 - Optional: Daily live sessions with PTE Coach who can help you understand the mistakes that you are making in the PTE online practice which can enhance your chance of scoring in the exam.

 We are also considering that you have a good command of the English language if not proficient.
 If you don’t have a command, we recommend taking some time to enhance your English speaking & Writing skills as ultimately PTE is an English language exam.

 Decoding Real PTE Study Plan: Which Task Types Actually Matter In The Test?